JVedant/Elephants2Zebras/README.md

 # Elephants2Zebras
-A CycleGAN to convert elephants to horse (adding stripes to elephants) using Tensorflow
+A CycleGAN to convert elephants to zebra (adding stripes to elephants) using Tensorflow

 Image size considered is 256x256x3